How to choose an Email validation solution

-5. Additional information about email address
+5. Additional information about an email address

-2. Correctness – Email validation is a hard problem to solve for couple of reasons.
+2. Correctness – Email validation is a hard problem to solve for a couple of reasons.
 Firstly not everything in the email world is homogenous.
 Different mail servers (gmail, yahoo, aol) have different policies and behavior.
 To make things more interesting there is a segment called as accept all mailboxes where only the domain name for email matters.
-So if some one claims to validate 100% of the email addresses then that should be treated as red flag.
+So if someone claims to validate 100% of the email addresses then that should be treated as a red flag.
 However for all practical purposes its possible to achieve the correctness between 97%- 99% if it is done correctly.

 3. Latency – If you are looking to use the email validation on your website or integrate with the API’s then latency should be really important.
 At Weblegit we have worked really hard to reach sub-second latency almost in all the cases.
-This is also a reason why we also provide the execution time in the API response to give you an idea how long did it take to execute.
-On an average it takes around 30ms – 250ms for almost all of the email addresses to validate.
+This is also a reason why we also provide the execution time in the API response to give you an idea of how long did it take to execute.
+On average it takes around 30ms – 250ms for almost all of the email addresses to validate.